Altinn/altinn-studio-docs/content/app/design/guidelines/components/input/_index.en.md

 ### Width of an input field
-The width of an inputfield should reflect what is expected as an input from the user.
-We currently have three standard sizes that should reflect most scenarioes and cover different screen-sizes.
+The width of an input field should reflect what is expected as input from the user.
+We currently have three standard sizes that should reflect most scenarios and cover different screen-sizes.
 [Read more about how to change the sizes here](https://docs.altinn.studio/app/development/ux/styling/#innergrid-og-labelgrid).

 #### Small inputs
 The smaller inputs are more fitting for collecting information like phonenumber, postage number and year.